Here is a delicious California-style wet burrito recipe with a sauce that is packed with global flavors.

 - Add your favorite ingredients and roll into burritos making sure the ends are tucked in.
 I added bell peppers, onions, beans, and cheese.

-- Grill the burritos on a griddle pan using oil.
+- Grill the burritos on a griddle pan using oil until they are brown.

 - Blend avocado, cilantro, garlic, and green chili into a paste